 Photoshop users often need to use a large amount of stock photos.
 Image credit: ProfileTree.

 The Pexel Plugin is one of the more popular plug-ins for designers who need access to a pool of stock images for their projects.
-This plug-in allows easy access to the website’s stash of photos without you requiring to open additional applications or windows.
+This plug-in allows easy access to the website’s stash of photos without you being required to open additional applications or windows.

 RH Hover Color Picker